dtm-labs/dtm/helper/README-en.md

 ## More examples

-Refer to [dtm-examples](https://github.com/dtm-labs/dtm-examples) for more examples.
+The above example mainly demonstrates the flow of a distributed transaction.
+More on this, including practical examples of how to interface with an actual database, how to do compensation, how to do rollback, etc. please refer to [dtm-examples](https://github.com/dtm-labs/dtm-examples) for more examples.

 ## Slack